juliafmorgado/30DaysOtel/week1/day2.md

 For organizations, this reduces long-term risk.
 It becomes easier to mix open-source and commercial tools, change vendors over time, and protect engineering investment.

 ---
+>[!TIP]

-## An analogy: OpenTelemetry as the SQL of observability
+>## An analogy: OpenTelemetry as the SQL of observability
+>

-Thinking about observability in terms of databases helped clarify this shift for me.
+>Thinking about observability in terms of databases helped clarify this shift for me.
+>
+>**Before SQL:** Every database had proprietary query languages.
+Switching databases meant rewriting all queries.
+>

-SQL is a standard.
-Databases do not compete on query language anymore.
-They compete on performance, tooling, reliability, and user experience.
+>**After SQL:** SQL is a standard.
+Databases compete on performance, tooling, reliability, and user experience.
+>

-OpenTelemetry is becoming the equivalent standard for observability.
+>OpenTelemetry is becoming the equivalent standard for observability.
 Telemetry should not need to be rewritten to change tools.
 Only the destination should change.
+>
+>**Before OpenTelemetry:** Every vendor had proprietary agents.
+Switching tools meant re-instrumenting your code.
+>
+>**After OpenTelemetry:** Vendors compete on analysis, UX, and insights—not on instrumentation.
+Telemetry does not need to be rewritten to change tools.
+Only the destination needs to be changed.
+>
+>Telemetry becomes **portable infrastructure**, not vendor lock-in.
+>
 ---

-## Why CNCF matters

-OpenTelemetry’s usefulness depends on broad adoption and trust.
-The CNCF provides neutral governance, shared ownership, legitimacy and long-term stability.

-Knowing that OpenTelemetry was accepted into the CNCF in 2019, moved to incubation in 2021, and began the graduation process in 2025 turns it into a stable, long-term project rather than an experiment.
+## Common observability misconceptions

+❌ "Observability = lots of dashboards"
+✅ Observability = ability to ask new questions of your system

+❌ "More logs = better debugging"
+✅ Correlated signals = better debugging

+❌ "OpenTelemetry replaces Prometheus/Jaeger/etc."
+✅ OpenTelemetry feeds data TO those tools

 ---